IgniteUI/igniteui-documentation/topics/02_Controls/igRadialMenu/01_Adding/00_igRadialMenu_Adding_HTML_Page.md

 The following topics provide additional information related to this topic.

-- [Adding igRadialMenu to an ASP.NET MVC Application](igRadialMenu-Adding-MVC-App.html): This topic demonstrates, with code examples, how to add the `igRadialMenu` to an ASP.NET MVC application using the ASP.NET MVC helper.
+- [Adding igRadialMenu to an ASP.NET MVC Application](igRadialMenu-Adding-MVC-App.html): This topic demonstrates, with code examples, how to add the `igRadialMenu` to an ASP.NET MVC application using %%ProductNameMVC%%.

 - [igRadialMenu Configuration Overview](igRadialMenu-Configuration-Overview.html): This topic explains how to configure the `igRadialMenu` control.